The House of Garrard (founded in 1735) was an important jewelry House during the Victorian area.

 Silver began to be used in Victorian jewelry with the discovery of silver in Virginia City, Nevada in the 1860s.
 Lockets, essex crystal reverse intaglios, book chain collar necklaces, filigree jewelry, floral inspired jewelry and insect jewels were popular.
 Jade, amethysts, garnets, tortoiseshell were materials and gemstones used in the mid-Victorian jewelry.

 Academic art was an art movement appearing in the middle of the 19th century which had taste for history and Antiquity.
 Victorian jewels designed antique revival jewelry (Egyptian, Etruscan, Greek, Roman designs).
-Among the most famous jewelers who revived antique jewelry, there were the Italian jewelers Fortunato Pio Castellani (1794-1865) and Carlo Giuliano (based in London since 1860).
+Among the most famous jewelers who revived archeological jewelry, there were the Italian jewelers Fortunato Pio Castellani (1794-1865), Robert Philipps and Carlo Giuliano (based in London since 1860).

 The Aesthetic period (1885-1901), was distinguished by the end of the Queen’s mourning (lighter mourning), the economic growth and a more modern life for the women (Suffragette movement ; more and more women join the work force, new property rights for women…) and the reject of the Victorian conventions and morale (Aesthetic movement).
 Conformism and industrialism were fought.
 They promoted pure beauty and “art for art’s sake”.